 Ongoing support that is responsive to individual need will also be key, which may entail engaging with specialist services as appropriate to the individual circumstances.

-Educating and involving parents so they can identify and report concerns and seek support is equally as important: parents and carers have a critical role to play in helping to protect children from harm as they can educate their children about sex, healthy relationships and abuse, enhance resilience, provide a safe base and ensure open channels of communication between home and school.
+Educating and involving parents so they can identify and report concerns and seek support is equally as important: parents and carers have a critical role to play in helping to protect children from harm as they can educate their children about sex, healthy relationships and abuse, online safety, enhance resilience, provide a safe base and ensure open channels of communication between home and school.

 Schools must ensure they are aware of local multi-agency protocols in relation to CCE and recognise the importance of information sharing in order to keep children safe.
 Regular liaison with local police forces and other local agencies should inform schools’ approaches, with strong local knowledge at the heart of combatting this type of risk.

 Covid-19 has certainly highlighted the critical role schools play in detecting safeguarding issues and providing support to vulnerable children.
 The pandemic has also created additional safeguarding concerns and means for perpetrators to abuse children.
 Adapting to this changing landscape is essential.
 Staff training is undoubtedly key but alone is not sufficient: training should be accompanied, for example, by opportunities for supervision; access to appropriate support; and opportunities to learn from others when addressing issues regarding child exploitation.